-Where an area of need is highlighted as a cause for concern by your child's subject teacher, they will contact you directly either by phone, email or through Edulink.
+Where an area of need is highlighted as a cause for concern, by your child's subject teacher, they will contact you directly either by phone, email or through Arbor.
 In addition, all students receive a termly progress report with information about their ATL (Attitude to Learning) and progress against target grades.
 If more information is needed, you are welcome to contact the subject teacher and arrange to meet to discuss their progress.

-Furthermore, if you have any wider concerns about either the progress your child is making or any questions relating to SEND, please contact the SENDCO or Deputy
+Furthermore, if you have any wider concerns about either the progress your child is making or any questions relating to SEND, please contact the SENDCO or the Referrals and Review Coordinator.

-SENDCO through Mrs Montgomery (SEND Admin Support).
 Contact details can be found on the school website.